12 Questions to Ask a Moving Company

-Asking for a binding quote protects you from these kinds of scams.
-It forbids movers from going over the original estimate.
-In case extra work is required, it clearly spells out the rules and limits how many additional charges can be applied ‒ a great choice for people working within a tight budget.
+Asking for a binding quote protects you from these kinds of scams by forbidding movers from exceeding the original estimate.
+The limits of additional charges for extra work are clearly spelled out in advance to rule out surprises — a great choice for people working within a tight budget.

 Do You Guarantee Delivery Dates?

-Moving companies always do their best to accurately estimate when your belongings will arrive.
+Moving companies always do their best to provide an accurate estimate of when your belongings will arrive.
 They don't always get it right, but if they don't agree to a delivery date in writing, they can show up whenever they want with no consequences.
 This is a great question to ask movers.
 Guaranteeing a delivery date ensures that if they don’t make it on time, they’ll have to pay you for the inconvenience.

 Are You a Broker or a Carrier?

-It’s natural to assume the company you hire is the one who will transport your belongings.
-But that’s not always the case.
+It’s natural to assume the company you hire is the one that will transport your belongings, but that’s not always the case.
 Just because a company organizes your move doesn’t mean they’re the ones who show up.
 Before hiring a moving company, make sure you know what kind you’re dealing with.

 - Brokers.
 Do not do the work themselves.
-Instead, they outsource it to local companies, who bid on the project.
+Instead, they outsource it to local companies who bid on the project.
 The company with the lowest price wins the contract.
 Working with a broker generally results in lower prices.
-However, it sometimes leads to miscommunication and not everyone is comfortable handing their belongings to a third party with whom you’re neither familiar nor comfortable.
+However, it can also lead to miscommunication and working with a third party with whom you’re neither familiar nor comfortable.

 - Carriers.
 Do all the work themselves from beginning to end.
 Working directly with a carrier ensures you’re in direct communication with the crew carrying out the job, which generally leads to a better experience.
 However, they usually charge a bit more.

 - Hybrid Movers.
-While carriers do their best to handle everything in-house, they sometimes hire outside companies when dealing with specialty items, such as pianos, pool tables, or hot tubs.
+While carriers do their best to handle everything in-house, they sometimes hire outside companies to handle specialty items like pianos, pool tables, or hot tubs.
 For international moves, they may have overseas partners who will transport your belongings to their final destination once they arrive in your new country.

 How Do You Calculate Prices?

 - Weight.
 Transporting heavy objects is more expensive than light ones.
-In order to get an accurate assessment, companies weigh their trucks before and after loading them.
+In order to get an accurate assessment, companies weigh their trucks before and after loading.
 By contrast, estimating cubic feet is far less reliable.

 - Distance.
 The further you have to travel, the more you have to pay.
-However, the route they take is just as important as the distance covered.
+However, the route the movers take is just as important as the distance covered.
 Driving along a highway is easier and less expensive than back roads.

-- Time-of-Year.
+- Time of Year.
 Summer is moving season.
-Because of the surge in demand, moving is more expensive from May-September.
+Because of the surge in demand, moving is more expensive from May to September.

 - Flight Charges.
 A single flight of stairs is generally included in the price of your move.
 However, movers charge extra if they have to carry your belongings up or down multiple flights of stairs.